Da4ndo/hyprproxlock/README.md

 - This means it's always keeping an eye on your device's position
 - You can adjust how often it checks in the configuration

-## ⚠️ Note on hcitool
+## 📊 Logging

+hyprproxlock creates logs in the following locations:
+- **Log files**: `$XDG_STATE_HOME/hyprproxlock/logs/hyprproxlock.log.YYYY-MM-DD`
+- **Console output**: When running in the terminal, you'll see more detailed debug information

+The log file only contains INFO level logs (important status changes and connection events), while the console output includes DEBUG level logs (more detailed diagnostic information).

+This helps to:
+- Keep log files smaller and focused on important events
+- Provide developers with detailed information when debugging issues
+- Maintain easy access to important logs for users

+> [!CAUTION]
-Currently, the project uses `hcitool` from the `bluez-deprecated-tools` package for Bluetooth signal strength measurement.
+> Currently, the project uses `hcitool` from the `bluez-deprecated-tools` package for Bluetooth signal strength measurement.
 This is a temporary solution as attempts to use the Rust bluez implementation `bluer` did not return valid RSSI values.
 Future versions will aim to replace this with a more modern solution.

 ## 📝 License